Climate action

 Looking forward

-Overcoming the challenges of reducing greenhouse gas emissions requires more collaboration, greater technological innovation and consistent standards across industries.
-That’s why we’ll continue to work closely with our peers, industry bodies and NGOs to unlock solutions to reach net zero.
+Overcoming the challenges of reducing emissions and adapting to the impacts of a changing climate requires more collaboration, greater technological innovation and consistent standards across industries.
+That’s why we’ll continue to work closely with our peers, industry bodies and NGOs – including the Institute of Grocery Distribution, the British Retail Consortium and WRAP – to unlock solutions to reach net zero.

-Over the coming year, despite the inherent complexity of carbon accounting, we intend to accelerate our focus on scope 3 decarbonisation initiatives, piloting both innovative and proven approaches to help our supply chains minimise their impact.
+Over the coming year, we intend to accelerate our focus on Scope 3 decarbonisation initiatives, including a second year of our pioneering Net Zero Farms Fund, continuing to pilot both innovative and proven approaches to help our supply chains minimise their impact.
+We’re also developing our approach to adapting to the impacts of climate change, working with key suppliers and partners to enhance our resilience.

 Cutting our fleet’s climate impact